Written By Philippa Walsh

 If you are physically able: stay active.
 Regular exercise will not only serve as a mood enhancer, but as a healthy outlet for any future frustration.

-If you feel that you are still struggling with anger, reach out to me and tell me your story.
+If you feel that you are still struggling with anger and would like to learn more about how counselling and psychotherapy in Manchester can help reach out to me and tell me your story.

 Buckley, T, et al., (2015) Triggering of Acute Coronary Occlusion by Episodes of Anger, European Heart Journal: Acute Cardiovascular Care, DOI: 10.1177/2048872615568969, published online 23 February 2015.